top of page

 Steaming Vegetables for Soup

-Roasted vegetables give soup a lot of flavor but there are certain soups that are delicious made with steamed vegetables.
-When you are in the mood for a soup with fresh bright flavors, steamed peas, broccoli, asparagus, spinach and potatoes are a good choice for a lighter soup.
+Roasted vegetables give soup a lot of flavor, but certain soups are delicious made with steamed vegetables.
+When you are in the mood for a soup with fresh, bright flavors, steamed peas, broccoli, asparagus, spinach, and potatoes are a good choice for a lighter soup.

-While roasting or steaming vegetables can certainly enhance soup, the key to really good soup is really good stock.
+While roasting or steaming vegetables can enhance soup, the key to good soup is.
+Yes, it takes planning, but it is easy and good stock.
 Roasting bones for stock or simmering a chicken carcass are easy to do, yes it takes planning, but it is easy and your soup will be so much more delicious made with homemade stock.

-So next time you are baking a casserole or baking some potatoes or roasting a chicken consider getting a soup base started on the cooktop and roast some vegetables for another easy delicious convection meal.
+So next time you bake a casserole, bake some potatoes or roast a chicken, consider starting a soup base on the cooktop and roasting some vegetables for another easy, delicious convection meal.

-Thanksgiving is such an important feast but one that can cause tremendous stress when orchestrating the cooking of so much food.
-In my next post I will be addressing the best type of pan to use to roast your turkey or turkey breast this Thanksgiving and of course reminding you of the many helpful videos and recipes I have created to help you understand how Convection can ease the stress of the cooking.
+Thanksgiving is such an important feast, but it can cause tremendous stress when orchestrating the cooking of so much food.
+In my next post, I will address the best type of pan to roast your turkey or turkey breast this Thanksgiving and remind you of the many helpful videos and recipes I have created to help you understand how Convection can ease the stress of cooking.

 Larissa, Your Convection Enthusiast